a-gram/audioneex/README.md

 In a nutshell:

-- You can use it in commercial projects without publishing your closed source code
+- You can use it in commercial projects without publishing your closed source code.
-- If you distribute it publicly under any form (code or binary, stand-alone or combined) you must make its source code available, including any modification you have made, under the same license, retain all copyright notices and inform the users where they can get it.
+- If you distribute it under any form or modify it, you must make its source code available, including your modifications, under the same license and retain all copyright notices.

 ## TODO